MacKuba

 (If this all sounds a lot like the Mastodon social network, or “the Fediverse”, then you’re right – there are a lot of similarities between these two.
 However, Bluesky is built on a completely different system they’ve designed from scratch, called the AT Protocol or ATProto.
 They’re hoping that this will let them build some things better than they are done in Mastodon, making the network less confusing, more useful and more user-friendly.
 Bluesky does not directly connect with Mastodon servers and apps, although there are some “bridges” being worked on.)

-After a research phase, in 2021 a team was chosen to build the platform and the Bluesky company was formally created.
+After an initial research phase, in 2021 a team was chosen to build the platform and the Bluesky company was formally created.
 A woman named Jay Graber, formerly a developer at Zcash, was chosen as the CEO.
 Thankfully, Jay had the foresight at that point to insist that they’d set it up as an independent company, which was funded, but not controlled by Twitter.
 Had they not, it almost certainly would have been shut down last year after Elon’s Twitter takeover.

 The team has been working on designing and building the pieces of the system throughout 2022, and in February 2023 they’ve launched a very early and rough beta and started slowly letting in some users who wanted to try it out and have signed up on a waitlist.
 However, the whole Elon thing happened in the meantime and that was a moment when everyone was looking for a Twitter alternative, so the interest has wildly exceeded expectations and they weren’t ready yet to take in everyone.